andyzhangx/demo/issues/acr-issues.md

 ## pull image error after granting sp access to Azure Container Registry
 **Fix**
  - PR [fix acr could not be listed in sp issue](https://github.com/kubernetes/kubernetes/pull/66429)
-> Note that this PR would also enable feature: pull image failed from a cross-subscription Azure Container Registry
+> Note that this PR would also enable feature: pull image failed from a cross-subscription Azure Container Registry by **service principal**

 | k8s version | fixed version |
 | ---- | ---- |